tbwiik/Travelu/travelu/restserver/API-Methods.md

 ## POST
-Post-request are used for appending information to something that already exists.
+Post-requests are used for creating or updating information on something that already exists.

 ### addDestinationJSON(String destinationJSON)

 - HTTP address: `/api/v1/entries/add`